merative/acd-containers/src/pages/configeditor/download_openshift.md

 If ACD Configuration Editor is running in a restricted environment and no authentication is needed, a simple OpenShift route can be configured.

-1. Download the yaml below and save it as `ibm-wh-acd-acd-ce-macroservice.yaml`
+1. Download the yaml below and save it as `merative-acd-ce-macroservice.yaml`

 ```
 apiVersion: route.openshift.io/v1
 kind: Route
 metadata:
-  name: ibm-wh-acd-crtg
+  name: merative-acd-crtg
 spec:
   host:
   port: